-If a student becomes ill during a written exam, the invigilator must be contacted in order to note that the exam has been interrupted due to illness.
+If a student falls ill during a written exam, one of the invigilators must be notified and they will register, that the exam cannot be completed due to illness.

 The student must consult a doctor - at the latest on the day of the exam - in order to provide documentation of the illness and send it to the study secretary no later than 4 weekdays after the exam.
 The student has to cover any expenses in this connection.